Shopify/shopify_app/docs/Quickstart.md

 $ git remote add heroku git@heroku.com:appinfive.git
 ```

-3. Create a new App in the partners area
+3. Create a new App in the Shopify Partner dashboard
 -----------------------------------------
+* Create a Shopify app in the [Partners dashboard](https://partner.shopify.com).
+For this tutorial, you can choose either a public or custom app, but you can [learn about App Types here.](https://help.shopify.com/en/manual/apps/app-types)
 [https://app.shopify.com/services/partners/api_clients](https://app.shopify.com/services/partners/api_clients)
-* set the callback url to `https://<name>.herokuapp.com/`
+* Set the callback url to `https://<name>.herokuapp.com/`
-* choose an embedded app
+* Choose an embedded app
-* set the redirect_uri to `https://<name>.herokuapp.com/auth/shopify/callback`
+* Set the app's `redirect_uri` to `https://<name>.herokuapp.com/auth/shopify/callback`

 4. Add ShopifyApp to gemfile